CristianHCol/go-deviget-minesweeper-apis/README.md

 - Use docker compose to setup your environment locally

 ## TODO installation
+- Export environment variables source .env.dev or set it manually
 - You could use go run cmd/mw/main.go
 - Or you could run make run command